Contents

 Both the environmental analysis and the vernacular study were approached through a sustainability lens, but also—crucially—through preservation priorities.
 In preservation education, examining environmental conditions and their effects on historic fabric has been standard practice for decades.
 Programs have also emphasized that the cultural knowledge shaping a monument must be understood to conserve it effectively.
 Tomlan (2015:216) describes this approach by emphasizing that documenting vernacular places requires learning local interpretations of building traditions and paying attention to seasonal change, since it can reveal when features were introduced or removed.

 Following this method, the Illinois students documented nearby historic precedents in Savannah and on Tybee Island through measured drawings and sketches.
 They also reviewed scholarly literature to understand why southeastern Georgia’s vernacular house forms evolved as they did.
 Key elements were studied in detail—roof pitch and overhang depth, foundation strategies, porches and stoops, layout patterns, ceiling heights, and window/door placement.
 As their analysis developed, students recognized that these features were not merely stylistic expressions of intangible cultural heritage; they were also practical adaptations to local climate and landscape conditions.
 In other words, the region’s inherited building knowledge offered direct guidance for sustainability goals.
-Strategies related to water reduction and efficient landscaping (LEED1 water efficiency prerequisite 1 and credit 1), along with improved ventilation, thermal comfort, daylight access, and views (LEED indoor environmental quality credits 2, 7.1, and 8.1), were already embedded in many of the vernacular solutions refined over generations (USGBC, 2009).
+Strategies related to water reduction and efficient landscaping (LEED water efficiency prerequisite 1 and credit 1), along with improved ventilation, thermal comfort, daylight access, and views (LEED indoor environmental quality credits 2, 7.1, and 8.1), can be interpreted as aligning with several contemporary sustainability criteria, including water-sensitive site practices and indoor environmental quality priorities emphasized in LEED guidance (USGBC, 2009).

 The students then turned to local materials and construction systems.
 Coastal Georgia vernacular building commonly uses timber framing, supplemented in limited ways by iron and masonry.
 This naturally raised deeper questions about process and purpose: how were these buildings assembled, and why did builders choose specific techniques?
 Through the STC workshops, Illinois students were introduced to modular traditions such as the timber-framed “pen,” and they learned about constraints and performance characteristics of historic masonry materials, including slake-formed lime mortar produced from oyster shells sourced from the Savannah River.